Statewide dry conditions

-Use the chart as a starting point to determine the number of minutes to water each zone on the days you water.
+Use this chart as a starting point for the number of minutes to water each sprinkler zone on the days you determine watering is needed.
 These times are averages.
 Adjust your watering minutes based on rainfall, type of grass or plants, sunny or shady locations and other characteristics.

 Watering two days a week should be sufficient during most of the summer.
 If needed, water a third day during extreme heat or dry periods.
 Water trees and shrubs as needed, but not between 10 a.m. and 6 p.m.
 Shrubs and perennials need half as much water as lawns.

-There are no assigned watering days, but never water a zone more than three days a week.
+There are no assigned watering days, but never water a zone more than three days per week.

 |Minutes to water per zone (for lawns, based on three days per week)|